withaspirit/Sample-CRUD-Backend/README.md

 ### Overview

-This program emulates an online store manager.
+This application simulates an online store manager.
 It currently lacks integration as a web application.
 My experience with frontend languages like JS and Python is limited to scripting, so I chose to simulate a web application with Java.

 The design pattern used for the GUI is [Model-View-Presenter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter).
 This separates responsibilities for different functions among different classes.